The longest-lived Moken

 This post is also available in: Italiano

-About eight hundred islands form the Mergui archipelago off the southern coast of Burma, along the west coast of Thailand.
+About eight hundred islands make up the Mergui archipelago off the southern coast of Burma, along the west coast of Thailand.

 Here, in this place of peace and silence, live the Moken, the last nomads of the sea.
-An ancestral people now numbering just a few thousand.
+An ancestral people who now number only a few thousand.

-The life of the Moken is mainly related to the ocean and it is said that children learn to swim even before they learn to walk.
+The life of the Moken is mainly ocean-related, and it is said that children learn to swim even before they learn to walk.

 Their connection to the sea and their knowledge of the winds and lunar cycles were the salvation of these people during the frightening tsunami that hit the coast of Thailand in 2004.
 They moved inland, to the mainland, far from the coast, thus escaping the catastrophe.